MathisWellmann/go_trade_aggregation/README.md

 ``
 sqrt(abs(size) * abs(return))
 ``
+I named the function as i did not find anyone who has used this aggregation method before.
 This is the most sophisticated aggregation method and captures the market energy well, creating a timeseries which is well behaved and does not suffer as much as time aggregated candles from volatility.

 ### Images
+Coming Soon once there is a decent way to plot candlesticks in Go

+### Installation:
+``
+go get github.com/MathisWellmann/go_trade_aggregation
+``

 ### How To Use:
 First load your desired trades into []*Trade.
 Note that if trade is sell, then size is negative.
 This reduces memory usage over storing that info in string as it is only one bit.
-See example folder and tests for more details.
+See [example](example) folder and tests for more details.

 ### TODOs:
+- Images to demonstrate different methods side by side
 - Helper functions for converting time period to other threshold values so that the same number of candles can be returned over all aggregation methods without tuning parameter manually.
 - Analysis paper of observed behaviour with different aggregation methods